 San Diego Naval Medical Center Refractive Rotation

 The San Diego Naval Medical Center Refractive Rotation in July 2007 introduced a refractive surgery elective for our senior residents through the San Diego Naval Medical Center.
-During year one-month rotation, our residents receive "hands on" refractive surgical training.
+During this one-month rotation, our residents receive "hands on" refractive surgical training.
 The elective includes certification in Intralase, keratome usage, PRK and LASIK.
 Our residents have averaged 70 refractive surgical cases within this rotation.
 Our residency is now one of the few programs in the country that provides such a comprehensive refractive surgery experience for its residents.

 San Diego Naval Medical Center Pathology Rotation